-Figure 4.
-The supply curve cuts across the horizontal portion of the demand curve one can achieve the equilibrium with the Gauss-Seidel algorithm using relaxation, even if the unrelaxed algorithm yields an oscillation in the solution (Figure 5).
+When the supply curve intersects the horizontal portion of the demand curve, there is an oscillation in the solution between quantities Q_0 and Q_1 and prices P_0 and P_1 (Figure 4).
+When the intersection of the supply and demand curves is on the vertical portion of the demand curve, one can achieve the equilibrium with the Gauss-Seidel algorithm using relaxation, even if the unrelaxed algorithm yields an oscillation in the solution (Figure 5).
 In Figure 4 there is no relaxation fraction, r, for which convergence will occur.
 However, a value for r can be found so that the oscillation occurs around no more than two steps.
 Provided the steps are small enough to fall within the convergence tolerance, relaxation can prevent oscillations between steps from being a convergence problem.